 NHS Fife and community pharmacies are working in partnership with public and private sector organisations to deliver medicines to vulnerable, elderly and at risk people.
 These volunteers will collect prescription medicines from community pharmacies and hospitals and deliver them to people at home.
 We must stress, that this service is only for those people who need it most e.g. people who are self isolating and have no family member, carer or friends nearby who can collect their medicines.
 We need your help to ensure the service is prioritised for those who need it most.

 Deliveries started on Wednesday 25 March and included delivery of those prescriptions already in community pharmacies assembled and ready for collection.

 Please be aware due to the level of demand and the impact on Community Pharmacy teams, repeat prescriptions are likely to take longer to be dispensed, 7-10 working days.

 If you need help with medicine collections please contact the service by email at firstname.lastname@example.org or phone: 0800 389 6046

 Unpaid carers play a crucial role helping the most vulnerable people in our communities.
 But what happens if a carer cannot provide this care.
 During the Coronavirus epidemic we know that many unpaid carers will struggle to provide the same levels of care and support and how they provide this support will have to change.

 Fife Health & Social Care Partnership has prepared some guidance for unpaid carers.
 We recommend that every carer creates their own emergency plan and if you already have one, update it to respond to the Coronavirus epidemic.
 It is simple to do and doesn’t require help from others.
-For more information visit the website.

 Having an emergency plan can help to prevent an emergency from becoming a crisis.